kylesayrs/Competitive-Drawing/README.md

     * distance limits slowly get smaller
     * hide opponent target
     * erasing turn for loser if winning by more than 30%
+        * the loser always has hope, the winner has to continue to draw to avoid relying on one feature
 * better ui
     * canvas on left
     * preview bottom right
+    * plot to top right on top of preview
-    * plot vertically, show percentages at top of bars
+        * rotate vertically, show percentages at top of bars
     * only show relevant classes
         * me is on left, opponent is on right
 * bug fixing